LucaoDoPissao/LucaoDoPissao/README.md

-- 👋 Hey y'all i'm Lucas Tartaglia and would like to learn coding and general dev!
 - 👋 Koe seus topin nofis aqui é o Lucão do Pissão, to começando a programar e vai ser um prazer ajudar como puder a fim de aumentar meus conhecimentos e botar nomezinho nos projetos!!!
 TMJ :D
 - 👀 I’m interested in backending and whatever you call me to do
 - 🌱 I’m currently learning GOlang
 - 💞️ I’m looking to collaborate on whatever you call me.
-Always a pleasure to learn new things!
+It's always a pleasure for me to learn new stuff!
 - 📫 How to reach me: @Lo_tartaglia (instagram) or +5521973972197 (brazilian whatsapp).
 Linkedin coming soon.

 <!---